 Social media is a wonderful tool for writers.
 But the key is to use it, and not let it use you, says Emily Benet.

 I sometimes wonder where I would be in my writing career if it wasn’t for social media.
-My first book, Shop Girl Diaries, started life as a blog, my second, The Temp, as a serialised novel posted online, and my latest, #PleaseRetweet, is a comedy about social media obsession.
+My first book, Shop Girl Diaries, started life as a blog, my second, The Temp, as a serialised novel posted online, and my third, #PleaseRetweet, is a comedy about social media obsession.

 You would think I’d only have positive things to say about it.
 But I’m not immune to the pitfalls.
 There is a high chance, for instance, that I get distracted by a Twitter notification while I’m writing this and… what was I saying?